History of construction: Materials

 Adobe (sun-baked mud brick) construction was used for ancillary buildings and normal houses in ancient times and is still commonly used in rural Egypt.
-The hot, dry climate was ideal for mud-brick, which tends to wash away in the rain.
+The hot, dry climate was ideal for mudbrick, which tends to wash away in the rain.
 The Ramesseum in Thebes, Egypt (Luxor) provides one of the finest examples of mud brick construction.
 Extensive storehouses with mud-brick vaults also survive, all constructed with sloping courses to avoid the need for formwork.

 The grandest buildings were constructed in stone, often from massive masonry blocks.
 The techniques used to move massive blocks used in pyramids and temples have been subject to extensive debate.
 Some authors have suggested that the larger may not be cut stone but fabricated with concrete.

-Technology
+Building technology

 Although the Egyptians achieved extraordinary feats of engineering, they appear to have done so with relatively primitive technology.
 As far as is known they did not use wheels or pulleys.
 They transported massive stones over great distances using rollers, ropes and sledges hauled by large numbers of workers.
 The ancient Egyptians are credited with inventing the ramp, lever, lathe, oven, ship, paper, irrigation system, window, awning, door, glass, a form of plaster of Paris, the bath, lock, shadoof, weaving, a standardized measurement system, geometry, silo, a method of drilling stone, saw, steam power, proportional scale drawings, enameling, veneer, plywood, rope truss, and more.
 There are no surviving Egyptian manuals so there has been considerable speculation on how stones were lifted to great heights and obelisks erected.
 Most theories centre on the use of ramps.